-Jess Goldman Foung is the author of "Low-So Good: A Guide to Real Food, Big Flavor, and Less Sodium with 70 Amazing Recipes."
-Here, she shares her tips on how to set yourself up for low-sodium success.
+The Food and Drug Administration announced that it will work voluntarily with food companies and restaurants to reduce the salt content in food by 12% in the next two and half years.
+But you don't have to wait for the changes to take effect to start stocking up low-sodium pantry items.
+Jess Goldman Foung, the author of "Low-So Good: A Guide to Real Food, Big Flavor, and Less Sodium with 70 Amazing Recipes," shares her tips on how to set yourself up for low-sodium success right now.

 Garbanzo, black, pinto, kidney, and cannellini — these days, markets carry a wide array of no-salt-added, ready-to-eat canned beans.
 Keep a few on hand and with a pop of a lid, you can easily add bulk to salads, soups, and pastas.
 Use them on meatless Mondays to make homemade veggie burgers or stuffed peppers and zucchini boats.
 Whip them into a dip.
 Or spice, oil, and bake garbanzo beans for a guest-ready, happy hour (or anytime!) snack.